 Also keep in mind that it might be a good idea to lower the Determination and Work Rate to 6 on the filter when looking at the players in the first two rounds as a high Professionalism player with poor Determination and Work Rate can be "fixed" using "Official Warnings" over the course of his first few seasons in the NHL.
 However doing this for all rounds would simply take too much time.
 Since writing this I've actually slightly changed my methods for scouting drafts and the way I label players with notes to speed the process up further when using the Challenge rules specifically; Since it makes scouting the 1st round prior to the draft pointless as you won't have a pick until 30th anyways.
 But you'll probably want to find your own way of doing this part regardless.

-and here's an example with how a full list of draft prospects becomes very quick and easy to view when you have the shorthand notes for all players of note, with an amazing prospect name having just been drafted by the Islanders:
+and here's an example with how a full list of draft prospects becomes very quick and easy to view when you have the shorthand notes for all players of note, this one is using my new form of labeling that doesn't quite follow the same method as the above one.

 has excellent focus and concentration